 China's economy slowed in the last quarter as weak consumer demand dragged on growth

-China has reported that its economy expanded at a slower-than-forecast 4.7% annual rate in the last quarter
+China says its economy expanded at a slower-than-forecast 4.7% annual rate in the last quarter

 BANGKOK -- China's economy expanded at a slower-than-forecast 4.7% annual rate in the last quarter, the government reported Monday, while emphasizing signs of improvement in factory output, income and investment.